Five Critical Supply Chain Planning Steps

 Instead, companies will be more likely to use technology as an asset to handle data analytics and inform the human decision-makers.
 These planners will use the data and any dashboards the technology creates to look at the big picture, evaluate trade-offs and make decisions that allow the company to meet its goals while balancing cost and efficiency.

 Of course, as technology speeds the supply chain planning process, companies will need to be more and more agile.
 That is where these external partners and other supplier partnerships will become critical.
-These relationships will enable companies to quickly scale inventory and production up or down to meet changing market needs.
+These relationships will enable companies to quickly scale inventory levels and the production schedule up or down to meet changing market needs.
 In addition, these partners will be key to supporting new product launches, shorter product life cycles and expansion into new markets.
-With collaboration, your partners can identify supply chain planning strategies that are a win-win for all involved.
+With collaboration, your partners can identify supply chain management strategies that are a win-win for all involved.

 Download the Global Supply Chain Trends Report